mantidproject/mantid/docs/source/concepts/CrystalField.rst

 The above equations define the *point charge model* `[Hutchings64]`_.
-In many solids, though, the point charge approximation breaks down, because the ligand electrons may be involved in bonding or charge transfer processes, and thus may have a spatial extent and may no longer be treated as point charges situated at the atomic sites.
+In many solids, though, the point charge approximation breaks down, because the ligand electrons may be involved in bonding or charge transfer processes, and thus have a spatial extent and may no longer be treated as point charges situated at the atomic sites.
 The formulism detailed above, however, was still found to be applicable to a wide variety of materials, *if* the radial part :math:`A_l^m r^l` is treated as a variable *crystal field parameter*.
 This is because the spherical harmonic functions form a complete orthogonal basis set,